 DEA Reschedules CBD Medication to Schedule 5

-The Drug Enforcement Administration announced the rescheduling today of Epidiolex, the first FDA-approved medication derived from the plant, from Schedule 1 to Schedule 5 under the Controlled Substances Act, CNBC reports.
+The Drug Enforcement Administration announced the rescheduling today of Epidiolex, the first FDA-approved medication derived from the cannabis plant, from Schedule 1 to Schedule 5 under the Controlled Substances Act, CNBC reports.

 The move paves the way for United Kingdom-based GW Pharmaceuticals, who manufactures Epixiolex, to begin distributing its new CBD epilepsy medication throughout the U.S.